-We consider a real use-case where crowd sourced annotations of $D_{clean}$ encounter some errors.
+We consider a real use-case where crowd-sourced annotations of $D_{clean}$ encounter some errors.
 So, we further increase the difficulty of the attack by adding 15\% wrongly marked images in $D_{clean}$ that was initially completely clean.
 This inclusion like all other attacks is unknown to our defense.
-Figure \ref{fig:against-attacks} shows the \textit{MA} and \textit{ASR} for two attacks (PGD with and without model replacement) on two attack datasets (Southwest and Trigger patch).
-We can observe that \ouralgo\ initially attains a high ASR, but goes lower than 20\% for CIFAR-10 Southwest dataset and lower than 5\% for CIFAR-10 Trigger Patch dataset (Appendix Figure \ref{fig:against-attacks_trigger}), as learning proceeds.
-On the contrary, Sparsefed \cite{panda2022sparsefed}, RFA \cite{pillutla2019robust} and NDC \cite{sun2019can} attain a very high ASR, thus failing to defend against these attacks.
+Figure \ref{fig:against-attacks} shows the \textit{MA} and \textit{ASR} for two attacks (PGD with and without model replacement).
+We can observe that \ouralgo\ initially attains a high ASR, but goes lower than 20\% for CIFAR-10 Southwest dataset and lower than 5\% for CIFAR-10 Trigger Patch dataset (Appendix Figure \ref{fig:against-attacks_trigger}), as learning proceeds, as learning proceeds.
+On the contrary, Sparsefed \citep{panda2022sparsefed}, RFA \citep{pillutla2019robust}, and NDC \citep{sun2019can} attain a very high ASR, thus failing to defend against these attacks.
 It is to be noted that the MA is not at all hampered in our defense while defending against backdoors.
 We also evaluated \ouralgo\ with more realistic, Dirichlet-distributed non-iid data (when $\alpha$→$\infty$, data distributions are close to iid) in the Table \ref{tab:non-iid}.